Loss of memory of hidden Markov models and Lyapunov exponents: Acknowledgments

 \section{Acknowledgments}

-The authors thanks A. Galves for interesting discussions about the subject.
-The realization of this work was partially supported by PRONEX/FAPESP's project \emph{Stochastic behavior, critical phenomena and rhythmic pattern identification in natural languages} (process 03/09930-9), CNRS-FAPESP project \emph{Probabilistic phonology of rhythm} and CNPq's project \emph{Rhythmic patterns, prosodic domains and probabilistic modeling in Portuguese Corpora} (grant number 485999/2007-2).
-The authors are also thankful to the Brazilian-French agreement for cooperation in mathematics.
+The authors thank A. Galves for interesting discussions about the subject, and an anonymous referee for useful suggestions.
+This work is part of FAPESP's project \emph{NeuroMat} (2011/51350-6) and CNPq's project \emph{Probabilistic modeling of brain activity} (480108/2012-9).
+F. Leonardi is also thankful to the Brazilian--French agreement for cooperation in mathematics and USP-COFECUB project (2009.1.820.45.8).